Rolex: Subsidiaries

+Production

 Each Rolex comes with a unique serial number, which can help indicate its approximate production period.
 Serial numbers were first introduced in 1926 and were issued sequentially, until 1954, when Rolex restarted from #999,999 to #0.
 In 1987, there was an addition of one letter to a 6-digit serial number and in 2010, to the present date Rolex introduced random serial numbers.

-Notable inventions

-Among the company's innovations are: